MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Storage/index.md

 # AzureRM.Storage Module
 ## Description
-{{Manually Enter Description Here}}
+This topic displays help topics for the Azure Storage Management Cmdlets.

 ## AzureRM.Storage Cmdlets
 ### [Get-AzureRmStorageAccount](Get-AzureRmStorageAccount.md)
-Get the properties of a Storage Account
+Gets a Storage account.

 ### [Get-AzureRmStorageAccountKey](Get-AzureRmStorageAccountKey.md)
-Get the access keys for an Azure Storage Account
+Gets the access keys for an Azure Storage account.

 ### [Get-AzureRmStorageAccountNameAvailability](Get-AzureRmStorageAccountNameAvailability.md)
-Check the availability of a storage account name.
+Checks the availability of a storage account name.

 ### [Get-AzureRmStorageUsage](Get-AzureRmStorageUsage.md)
-Get the storage resource usage of current subscription.
+Gets the Storage resource usage of the current subscription.

 ### [New-AzureRmStorageAccount](New-AzureRmStorageAccount.md)
-Allows you to create a new Storage Account using the ARM deployment model
+Creates a Storage account.

 ### [New-AzureRmStorageAccountKey](New-AzureRmStorageAccountKey.md)
-Regenerates a storage key for an Azure Storage Account.
+Regenerates a storage key for an Azure Storage account.

 ### [Remove-AzureRmStorageAccount](Remove-AzureRmStorageAccount.md)
-Remove Storage Account from Azure
+Removes a Storage account from Azure.

 ### [Set-AzureRmCurrentStorageAccount](Set-AzureRmCurrentStorageAccount.md)
-Set the Current Azure Storage Account.
+Modifies the current Storage account of the specified subscription.

 ### [Set-AzureRmStorageAccount](Set-AzureRmStorageAccount.md)
-Update the Storage Account properties
+Modifies a Storage account.